principal investigator, DFG Emmy Noether research group "Modal systems in the historical Slavic languages"

 igor.yanovich at uni-tuebingen dot de

 Curriculum Vitae (pdf)

-From the early 2018, I will be leading an Emmy Noether research group "Modal systems in the historical Slavic languages: formal semantics, micro-variation, language change and language contact", funded by the German Research Foundation and hosted at the University of Tübingen.
+I am currently leading an Emmy Noether research group "Modal systems in the historical Slavic languages: formal semantics, micro-variation, language change and language contact", funded by the German Research Foundation and hosted at the University of Tübingen.

 I want computational methods to become better integrated into basic linguistic research.
 We are experiencing a shift towards greater amounts of available data across all subfields in linguistics, and it is important to keep up with that trend by importing old and developing new techniques for data analysis, computer simulation, and computational modeling.
 In my research, using formal and computational methods has helped many times.
 Through my teaching, I try to help students acquire a wide toolkit of mathematical methods to help in their work.